DraconMarius/bear2obsidian/README.md

 For any questions, please reach out by creating an issue :)

-I created this mainly just to ease my transition to Obsidian, but if there is a specific use case that you would want me to take a look at please let me know!
+I created this mainly just to ease my migration to Obsidian, but if there is a specific use case that you would want me to take a look at please let me know!